Centre de Recherche et de Restauration des Musées de France (C2RMF)

 The Cyprus Department of Antiquities and STARC have signed a Memorandum of Understanding in November 2012 vowing to continue and further develop their close collaboration in issues and projects of common interests in archaeology, the study and protection of Cypriot Cultural Heritage and related educational activities and public outreach initiatives.
 STARC collaborative projects with the DoA include the study and preparation of Management Plans for UNESCO sites in Cyprus, the application of 3D technologies in archaeological research, bioarchaeological and material analysis applications on excavation materials and finds.

 In 2012, STARC signed a Memorandum of Understanding with the Leventis Municipal Museum of Nicosia to pursue collaborative activities and initiatives related to research and education in the study of Nicosia, as well as, to promote the role and importance of Science and Technology in the study of archaeology and Cypriot Cultural Heritage.
-This collaboration has already produced the very successful exhibition on the Antikythera Mechanism, and the internationally first time application of Reflectance Transformation Imaging (RTI) photography on El-Greco paintings (we can put here links to the ICACH site and to the news items we will prepare for both events).
+This collaboration has already produced the very successful exhibition on the Antikythera Mechanism, and the internationally first time application of Reflectance Transformation Imaging (RTI) photography on El-Greco paintings.

 STARC has established a cordial and close collaboration with the Bank of Cyprus Cultural Foundation focusing on the application of science and technology in the study, analysis and presentation of the archaeological and archival material from the collections of the BOCCF.
 In this context, the two institutions will co-organize an extended exhibition that will highlight the results of RTI photography on a wide range of objects and works of art from the collections of the BOCCf and other Cypriot museums.